77maxsim/solo-tutor-saas/DATASET_OPTIMIZATION_README.md

 ## Overview

-The TutorTrack application now includes an intelligent dataset optimization system that automatically adapts to any account size, preventing performance issues for users with large datasets (500+ sessions).
+The Classter application includes an intelligent dataset optimization system that automatically adapts to any account size, preventing performance issues for users with large datasets (500+ sessions).

 ## How It Works